RyanJulyan/Flask-BDA/README.md

     * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, chache for offline support, page sharing and push notifications etc
     * SEO ready page index template file
     * Isolated module code and templates
-    * Configuration file "config.py" for quick access and management of environment and environment variables
+    * Configuration file "config.py" for quick access and management of environment and environment variables and default SEO
-    * Server entry point file for shared hosting from "run.py"
     * A Landing page with call to action and features
     * A 403 page which all forbidden pages goes to
     * A 404 page which all unknown pages goes to
     * .gitignore files with defaults
     * [Testing](#testing) with Python [flake8](https://flake8.pycqa.org/en/latest/) Linting and Test cases Python [unittest](https://docs.python.org/3/library/unittest.html)
     * CI/CD through [Github actions workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions)
+    * Server entry point file for shared hosting from "run.py"
     * [Local virtual Python environment](#local-environment)
     * [Docker virual environment config](#docker-environment)
     * [AWS Serverless yml config](#aws-serverless)